Speech-Interaction-Technology-Aalto-U/itsp/Recognition/Paralinguistic_speech_processing.md

-but PSP can be viewed as an umbrella term for the increasingly many analysis tasks focused on the various non-literal aspects of spoken language, and where similar data-driven methodology is usually applicable across a broad range of PSP phenomena (see also Schuller & Batliner, 2014, for a discussion).
+but PSP can be viewed as an umbrella term for the increasingly many analysis tasks focused on the various non-literal aspects of spoken language, and where similar data-driven methodology is usually applicable across a broad range of PSP phenomena (see also {cite:t}`schuller2013computational`, for a discussion).

 ### Speaker traits and states

+{cite:t}`schuller2013computational`
-Schuller & Batliner (2014) use a distinction into two types of speaker
+use a distinction into two types of speaker
 characteristics: traits and states.
 These are related to the temporal properties of the analyzed phenomena.
 Speaker traits are long-term and slowly-changing characteristics of the speaker, such as personality